ThemeFuse/Unyson-Documentation/options/introduction.rst

 Options that have no value and contain other options in the ``options`` parameter are containers.
 If an option has the ``options`` parameter, it is considered a container.

-There are only three types of containers:

-* ``box`` - WordPress metabox.
-* ``tab`` - one tab *(Tabs from the same array level will be collected and generated as multiple tabs)*.
-* ``group`` - group options into a wrapper div.

-These types are built into the framework and new types of container options can't be defined.
 The simplest container option array looks as in the below example and will generate an empty metabox without title:

 .. code-block:: php